wp-plugins/the-welcomizer/readme.txt

 Welcomize your visitors also on categories and pages.
 This plugin allows you to animate your blog using jQuery effects.
 (100% AJAX) + .js/.css Includer.

-Designed for webmasters, marketing consultants, programmers and bloggers.
+Designed for webmasters, marketing consultants, web designers and bloggers.

 [Demo page](http://www.sebastien-laframboise.com/wordpress/plugins-wordpress/the-welcomizer/) <- Learn by Example & Useful Tips
 (Scroll down for English section)